Zenobia (film): Background

 Zenobia is one of the few films after the teaming of Laurel and Hardy that features Hardy without Stan Laurel, the result of a contract dispute between Laurel and producer Hal Roach, who maintained separate contracts for each performer, rather than a team contract, which would have offered them more control over their careers.
 Zenobia was Roach's attempt to create a new comedic pair without Laurel, and a series of films with Hardy and Langdon was planned.
 The dispute was short-lived, however, and Laurel and Hardy were reunited shortly thereafter.

 Reception

-The film was a box-office disaster.
-United Artists even had trouble booking the film into theatres.
+The film performed poorly at the box office.
+United Artists even had trouble booking it into cinemas.

 The New York Times wrote on May 15, 1939, that the film: